gokamoda/RemoveLinebreakFromClipboard-ChromeExtension/README.md

-# Copy decoded URL Chrome extension
+# Remove line breaks

 <p align="center">
   <img src="images/128.png">
 </p>

-click icon to copy decoded URL
+click icon to remove line breaks from text in clipboard
 (add shortcut as you like)